Meal planning and carb counting

 This is where it gets difficult.
 There's a big fat lie in milling whereby they can mislead us by labelling their flour as "whole grain" provided they do not remove more than 40% of the goodies; the bran and germ.

-When you read about "wholegrain bread" you really have no idea what they are talking about.
-So accurate meal planning and carb counting becomes almost impossible.
+When you read about "wholemeal bread" you really have no idea what they are talking about.
+So accurate meal planning and carb counting become almost impossible.

 So commercial bread, even the wholewheat loaf has a higher glycemic load; it will affect your blood glucose negatively.
 So limit yourself to no more than one or perhaps two slices per day.